tejuscs/ADBD-Labs/adbSchemaAdvisor/adb-schemaadv.md

 # ADB Schema Advisor
 ## Introduction
-The Autonomous Database Schema Advisor assists in discovering the database schema objects prior to performing the actual migration.
+The Autonomous AI Database Schema Advisor assists in discovering the database schema objects prior to performing the actual migration.
 The Advisor analyzes an existing schema in your database and examines the types and structures of objects within it, and generates a report highlighting:
 - Summary of schema objects that will migrate/not migrate to ADB
 - List of schema objects that will not migrate to ADB (due to the lockdown profile)
 - List of objects that will migrate with changes (due to transformations)